GitHubNoskcaj211/EnrollmentBot/README.md

+## Support
-If you are happy with this, support me [here :)](https://www.buymeacoffee.com/jacksonrusch)
+If you are happy with this, consider supporting through [Venmo](https://venmo.com/u/Jackson-Rusch-1) or [Buy Me a Coffee](https://www.buymeacoffee.com/jacksonrusch).

 ## Change Log
 11/02/2023 | Non-Functional Change | There were unnecessary permissions which were causing warning errors upon loading the extension.
 These permissions have been removed.